How I Cured My Eczema: No More Itching, Blisters, and Weeping Skin

 Almond Milk and Cream: Healthful and Tasty Alternative to Cow's Milk

 I still enjoy milk-based products.
 Sour cream, whipped cream, and butter do not bother me.
 Another natural health practitioner told me that these are somewhat different in makeup than cow's milk.
 But for a milk-like liquid, I make my own almond milk or almond cream when I want a topping for cereal.
 The video above talks about making nut milk from almonds.
 This is surprisingly good and thickness is determined by how much water you add.

 There's an even easier way to make almond milk and cream that differs from the method demonstrated in the video above.
 If you buy your almonds already blanched, you do not have to strain them.
 Some people buy ground almonds and make their milk or cream from that.
 That, by far, is the easiest method.

 Then and Now

 Since my eczema cure all those years ago, I never did go back to drinking milk.
-The odd time--maybe three times in the last 20 years--I've had a glass of milk.
-What's interesting is that even one glass causes an almost instant reaction--my fingers will start itching and bubbles will appear.
-It has been so many years of being eczema-free, honestly, at times, I've forgotten; however, my body certainly hasn't and it goes to work, excreting through my skin the cow's milk that is an obvious irritant
+The odd time—maybe three times in the last 20 years—I've had a glass of milk, I've had an almost instant reaction.
+My fingers will start itching and bubbles will appear.
+I've been eczema-free for so many years, that at times I've honestly forgotten.
+However, my body certainly hasn't, and it goes to work, excreting through my skin the cow's milk that is an obvious irritant.

-If you've suffered with eczema or know of someone who does, it is my hope that sharing this information will prove helpful.
+If you've suffered with eczema or know of someone who does, it is my hope that sharing how I cured my eczema will prove helpful to you.
 Not once did any doctor I visited ever suggest that my eczema might be caused by cow's milk.